 Remuneration 2015 outcomes Fixed remuneration In light of the economic conditions and the trading environment of Salmat, the Board did not award salary increases to senior executives for the 2015 fiscal year.
 Short-term incentives No short-term incentives will be paid to senior executives for the 2015 fiscal year.
 Long-term incentives LTIs for the CEO vested: these were performance rights granted in the 2014 financial year for his first year of employment in recognition for the incentive foregone from the previous employer.
 No LTI grants were made to the CEO or senior executives during the 2015 financial year.
-An issue will be made subsequent to 30 June 2015, with a three-year performance measure to be assessed in June 2018.
-Non-executive Director fees In light of the economic conditions and the trading environment of Salmat, the Board did not award increases in Non-executive Director fees in 2015.
-The Non-executive Directors' remuneration cap remains at \$1.2m, as approved by shareholders at the 2009 AGM.
+An issue will be made subsequent to 30 June 2015, with new performance measures with a three-year performance measure to be assessed in June 2018.
+Non-executive director fees In light of the economic conditions and the trading environment of Salmat, the Board did not award increases in non-executive director fees in 2015.
+The non-executive directors' remuneration cap remains at \$1.2m, as approved by shareholders at the 2009 AGM.